 Ash: I don’t know if it excites me but, the emergence of AI in design has definitely captured my attention and has me curious about the evolution of design and creative thinking.
 If it catches on, we will be moving away from a tactical approach and towards a more strategic one based on imagination, communication and thought.
 I find that very interesting.

 Top photo: Ben Meir Ohayon.
 All images courtesy of Six Cinquième.

 Seriously Good Advice

-Whether you’re a fresh graduate or a design veteran, there’s always something to be learned from those who are doing things differently in the creative industries.
-This interview is part of a series we like to call Seriously Good Advice, wherein we ask designers we admire to answer your questions on building (and maintaining) a meaningful practice.
+This interview is part of a series we like to call Seriously Good Advice, wherein we ask different designers we admire to answer your questions on building (and maintaining) a meaningful practice.
 If you have ideas for what you’d like to see in our next conversation, reach out to us on Instagram, Twitter or Facebook.